Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy

 where the angular bracket $\langle \cdots \rangle$ denotes spatial averaging, and $\langle \cdots \rangle_\rho$ denotes spatial averaging weighted by the gas density $\rho$ over a spherical shell with radius $r$.
-This mass estimate $M^A$ contains a density-weighted velocity dispersion tensor $\sigma^{2}_{ij} \equiv \langle (v_i- \langle v_i \rangle_\rho)(v_j- \langle v_j \rangle_\rho) \rangle_\rho$.
-This term represents random motions of the gas elements internal to the resolution scale, which manifests as Doppler broadening in the emission lines.
-The bulk motion of the gas at the resolution scale is represented by $\langle \mathbf{v} \rangle_{\rho}$, which can be measured as Doppler shifts in the emission lines.
-Thus, using Equation~(\ref{eq:avg_mass}), we can recover cluster mass by accounting for the internal random motions and bulk motions from Doppler line broadening and shift, respectively.
-In the limit of large averaging scale, the motions within the volume are uncorrelated, and the random motion term dominates.
-At very small scale where we can resolve motions of individual gas elements, the motions consist solely of the bulk motion of the gas element and the random motion term is zero.
-While the breakdown of the motions into ``bulk'' and ``random'' components depends on the averaging scale, the recovered mass $M^A$ from these gas motions is independent of the averaging scale.
-This can be understood by considering the fact that the Summation method is a limiting case of the Averaging method where the averaging scale approaches zero.
-Since both methods give the same mass estimates, the recovered mass from the Averaging method for any arbitrary averaging scale should give the same cluster mass as the Summation method.
-This means that as long as we measure both shifting and broadening of the emission line to account for both bulk and random gas motions, we can recover the cluster mass independent of the resolution scales of instruments.
+Also note that $M^A$ contains a density-weighted velocity dispersion tensor $\sigma^{2}_{ij} \equiv \langle (v_i- \langle v_i \rangle_\rho)(v_j- \langle v_j \rangle_\rho) \rangle_\rho$.
+This term represents turbulent motions of the gas elements internal to the resolution scale, which manifests as Doppler broadening in the emission lines.
+The bulk motion of the gas at the resolution scale, on the other hand, is represented by $\langle \mathbf{v} \rangle_{\rho}$, which can be measured as Doppler shifts in the emission lines.
+Thus, by accounting for {\em both} the internal turbulent motions and the bulk motions, from Doppler line broadening and shifts, respectively, we should be able to recover the cluster mass.

 The relative contributions of bulk and turbulent motions in $M^A$ components depend on the scale of spatial averaging.
 As the averaging scale increases, the turbulent motion term increasingly dominates as the motions become increasingly more uncorrelated .
 The recovered mass $M^A$ from the sum of bulk and turbulent gas motions, however, is independent of the averaging scale.
 As mass is an extensive quantity and not affected by spatial averaging, $M^A$ and $M^S$ should be identical regardless of the averaging scale.
 Since $M^S$ is independent of the averaging scale, hence $M^A$ is also independent of the averaging scale, and therefore independent of the relative contributions of the bulk and turbulent gas motions.